bosseludovic/students-union/README.md

 ```

 ## Visual Studio
 It's time to lauch Visual Studio!
-You can either run Visual Studio exe and then open you sln file or directly run the sln file with associated program.
+You can either run Visual Studio exe and then open you solution file (.sln) or directly run the solution file (.sln) with associated program.

 ## Nuget
 ### Add NLog